• Skip to main content

 Why Use a Tax Attorney?

+Some taxpayers can handle straightforward matters themselves.
 For instance, if you just owe a few thousand dollars from a personal income tax return (and there’s no doubt that you owe this money), you might not need a tax lawyer.
 Instead, you can just set up an installment agreement (payment plan) on your own.

 What About Hiring a CPA or EA?